Forcepoint/fp-pta-ansible-terraform/README.md

 * terraform_plugins_dest: A local folder that the specified plugins are downloaded to.
 Again, useful if you cannot reach the Terraform site directly and wish to install/use the plugins locally.
 * terraform_plugins: The desired terraform plugins and their versions.
 See the example for proper syntax.
+  The only real reason you'd want to specify these is if you might ever need to run a terraform init while offline.

 ## Dependencies